kwnstanto/Algorithmic-Recourse-on-Networks-From-Explanations-to-Interventions/README.md

 - community (for community_louvain)
 - scikit-learn

+#-------- For the Anonymous Repository, download the whole repository to find all the files contained in the folders --------#

 #-------- Directory Structure --------#

 -- Figures folder: contains all the images presented in the paper.